gitkraken/gitkraken-client-docs/gitkraken-client/how-to-install.md

 GitKraken Client data is stored in `/home/{user}/.gitkraken` == `~/.gitkraken`.

 ### WSL
-If you're attempting to use GitKraken client within Windows Subsystem for Linux (WSL), visit our page on <a href="">How to use GitKraken Client with WSL</a> for additional details.
+If you're attempting to use GitKraken client within Windows Subsystem for Linux (WSL), visit our page on <a href="https://help.gitkraken.com/gitkraken-client/windows-subsystem-for-linux/">How to use GitKraken Client with WSL</a> for additional details.

 ## Run GitKraken Client